JamesNZL/algovision/docs/Goals.md

 11. To test my understanding of how displays/matrices are driven

-12. To have something to help show of Electrical/Computer Engineering!!!
+12. To have something to help show off Electrical/Computer Engineering!!!

 13. To understand and design how buck/boost converters work—if applicable